davidstone/bounded-integer/readme.md

 ## Prerequisites

 * Compile with clang 5.0 or gcc 7.2.0
-* Boost.
-Listed as boost-devel in Fedora repositories. `bounded::integer` is currently tested against version 1.65.0.
 * cmake is used to build tests, but it is not needed to use the library (this library is header-only).

 ## Building and running tests (Linux)